jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 ## E

-- Elephant in the room
+- Eager-beaver
 - Ear candy
 - Easy does it
   - Slow down
 - Eat like a horse
 - Eat your heart out
+- Elephant in the room
 - Enough is enough
+- Epic fail
 - Everything but the kitchen sink
   - Everything that you can think of; every possible thing in a given situation
 - Eye candy